-If you need to move money from one financial institution to another, you might be considering a wire transfer.
-Wire transfers can be a good option because they’re a fast and safe way to send money.
+If you need to move money from one bank to another, you might be considering a wire transfer.
+Wire transfers can be a suitable option because they’re a fast and safe way to send money.

-However, this can be an expensive option, so most banks charge hefty fees for this service.
-This article will explain how wire transfers work, what the average bank charges, and how you can lower or even eliminate fees altogether.
+However, this can be an expensive option, so most banks and credit unions charge hefty fees for this service.
+This article will explain how wire transfers work, what the average bank charges, and how you can lower or even eliminate wire transfer fees altogether.

-Wire transfer fees typically range from $0 to $30, depending on the bank or credit union.
-Listed below is a chart of what some of the biggest banks charge for wire transfers.
+Wire transfer fees typically range from $0 to $35, depending on the bank or credit union.
+Listed below is a chart of some of the biggest banks’ domestic and international wire transfer fees.

 |Capital One 360||$0||$30||Not available||Not available|

 $40 in U.S. dollars